Components of national scholarship applications

 A note on the process

-Regardless of whether a program requires an official endorsement from the college, if you plan to work with the National Scholarship Coordinator, you will be required to submit a strong draft of your application by an internal deadline that is generally two months before a program’s official deadline.
+Regardless of whether a program requires an official endorsement from the college, if you plan to work with the National Scholarship Director, in many cases, you will be required to submit a strong draft of your application by an internal deadline that is generally two months before a program’s official deadline.

 Campus nominating committees